Solar Swimming Pool Heater - Everything You Need to Know

 - Orientation of the solar collectors

 According to Swim University’s “Three Quarters Rule,” you’ll need enough solar collectors to cover about three quarters of the surface of your pool.
 For example, a standard pool size is 15 X 30 feet, or 450 square feet.
 Your solar collectors’ surface area would thus need to be around 338 square feet.
 However, if you plan to use your pool all year, you’ll probably want to plan on bumping up from three quarters to 100% coverage.
-For this example, you would need 450 square feet of solar collector surface area.
+For this example, you would need 450 square feet of available surface area to install your solar pool heaters on.

-If you’re already considering going solar, adding a rooftop solar photovoltaic system in addition to a solar collectors can be a great way to consolidate projects.
+If you’re already considering going solar, adding a rooftop solar photovoltaic system in addition to solar pool heaters can be a great way to consolidate projects.
 In fact, many installers will install both PV panels and solar collectors.

 Depending on your home’s roof size, you may not have enough space to accommodate both a solar pool heater and solar panels to power your home.
 If this situation arises, you’ll need to do a cost-benefit analysis of which system will provide you with greater savings over time.

 In general, we’d recommend pairing an efficient electric pool heater and pump with your solar PV.
 That way, you can power everything with solar and will likely have the best savings.
-The added electrical needs from the electric pool heater and pump will add only 3-5 solar panels to the system.
+The added electrical needs from the electric pool heater and pump will add only 3-5 solar panels to the system, depending on panel wattage.

 Elon Musk and the Tesla Solar program released the heavily-anticipated solar roof.
 The release of the solar roof also prompted a complete overhaul of the...